Bangulli/PrettyPrint/README.md

 # PrettyPrint - Yassify your console logs

 This is the PrettyPrint package.
 It essentially wraps the ANSI escape sequences into an easy to use framework and provides some useful features for logging and status reporting in the console.<br>
-This is my first ever package so be nice pls ; _ ;
+This is my first ever package so be nice please

 ## Contents
+- Printing
+- Formatting
+  - Options
+  - PPFormat
+- Logging
+- Reporting
+  - ProgressBar
+  - RunningIndicator

 ## Printing
 To use the ANSI printing features first import the package and create a Printer object.